Opinion de-polarization in social networks with GNNs: Preliminaries and Problem Definition

-In order to find the best node at each timestep the algorithm evaluates every node independently.
-For each node, we fix her external opinion to zero and compute the new steady state vector along with the decrease in the polarization.
-After evaluating every node, the one that caused the greatest decrease in the polarization is added to the solution set $T$.

-\cref{alg:greedyext} contains the pseudocode for the \textbf{GreedyExt}.
-Perhaps, one step that needs further explanation is the part where the algorithm isolates the node $v^*$ at each timestep.
-This is done in order to make sure that the selected node remains ``anchored'' to zero throughout the entire algorithm execution.
-Skipping this step would allow the nodes that have been set to zero in previous timesteps to participate in the evolution process of future timesteps.
-As a result these nodes would depart from zero which is not what we aim for\footnote{In fact this step is required in the case where the new steady state vector $\mathbf{z^{ss}}$ is computed via running the evolution process until convergence, using the Equation (\ref{eqn:FK}).
-In the case where the analytical solution from (\ref{eqn:Equilibrium}) is used, this step is implicitly taken care of from setting the row of $\mathbf{L}$ for the selected node to zero }.
+Algorithm~\ref{alg:greedyext} presents the pseudocode for \textbf{GreedyExt}.
+The inner loop constitutes the most computationally expensive component, as it is executed for every node and requires computing the new steady-state vector $\mathbf{z}_{\mathrm{new}}$.
+This can be obtained either by running the opinion dynamics process in \eqref{eqn:FK} until convergence or by applying the method described in Section~\ref{2b}.
+In our experiments, consistent with \cite{matakos2017measuring}, we adopt the latter approach.
+However, as noted in their work, both approaches become prohibitively slow for large-scale graphs.

-This algorithm, although efficient in finding a good solution, suffers from high computational complexity.
-Computing the new polarization index after the moderation of each node independently is quite expensive.
-Specifically, solving the linear system (\ref{eqn:Equilibrium}) for one node involves the multiplication of an $n \times n$ matrix with an $n$-dimensional vector, which translates to $O(n^2)$, where $n=|V|$.
+The \textbf{ModerateExpressed} problem is NP-hard, and therefore \textbf{GreedyExt} does not guarantee an optimal solution.
+However, although a formal proof is still missing (we plan to address this in future work), greedy algorithms are often near-optimal when the underlying objective function is submodular \cite{krause2014submodular}.
+Despite its effectiveness in identifying a good solution, \textbf{GreedyExt} suffers from high computational complexity: evaluating the polarization index after moderating each node independently is computationally expensive.
+Specifically, solving the linear system (\ref{eqn:Equilibrium}) for \textbf{one} node involves the multiplication of an $n \times n$ matrix with an $n$-dimensional vector, which translates to $O(n^2)$, where $n=|V|$.
 This process is repeated for every node and thus the complexity becomes $O(n^3)$.
 Repeating $K$ times (because we are looking for $K$ nodes), leads to $O(Kn^3)$.